alexanderameye/prefab-painter/README.md

 # Free Prefab Painter
 A free, basic prefab-painter for Unity3D.

+# Features
+- Paint on every type of surface (plane, terrain, sphere,...)
+- Paint multiple types of prefabs at once
+- Paint with random prefab rotations
+- Paint with random prefab sizes
+- Prefab previewer
+- Customizable brush size, density
+- Paint on selected layers
+- Palette/presets functionality with useful toolbar

 # Usage

-Import the project into Unity3D and open the prefab brush tool by clicking Tools -> Prefab Brush.
+Import the project into Unity3D and open the prefab brush tool by clicking Tools -> Prefab Painter.

 ## Painting